StarGateDevelopment/StarLobby/README.md

 # StarLobby
-Copyright &copy; 2023 by CreeperBuildings, Julian Weinelt, PhastixTV
+Copyright &copy; 2023 by CreeperBuildings, JustCody, PhastixTV

 ### Do not claim this plugin as yours